 Not only increasing the harvest but also protecting the environment is an important reason for this training.
 Excessive use of fertilizer can lead to pollution and/or exhaustion of agricultural land.
 That is why the training also focuses on land and forest as living space.
 Taking good care of your land by using organic fertilizers will benefit you in the long term.
 In addition, as farmers become more aware of the value of their land, they are less likely to sell it to companies that destroy traditional living space.
 Consider, for example, the construction of huge palm oil plantations.

 This organic fertilization training is a beautiful and important initiative that builds economically strong communities at the village level.
-Hapin finances the transport and accommodation of the trainers and the purchase of products with which organic fertilizer can be made.
-The Yahet Farmer Group is responsible for the promotion of the training and finding a suitable location.
+Hapin financed the transport and accommodation of the trainers and the purchase of products with which organic fertilizer can be made.